 EEOC Office of Legal Counsel staff members wrote the following informal discussion letter in response to an inquiry from a member of the public.
 This letter is intended to provide an informal discussion of the noted issue and does not constitute an official opinion of the Commission.

-We hope that this information is helpful to you.
-Please note, however, that this letter is an informal discussion of the issue that you raised and does not constitute an official opinion or interpretation of the Commission.
+This letter is an informal discussion of the issues you raised and does not constitute an official opinion of the EEOC.
+I hope that this information is helpful.

 This page was last modified on April 27, 2007.